Geometric QCD II: The Confining Twistor String and Meson Spectrum

 This is a foundational feature of the loop equation: it descends directly from the vector Yang--Mills equations of motion, which dictate that a local vector loop equation (evaluated at a fixed point on the contour) must be satisfied.
-Resolving this overdetermined system demands a deep mathematical ``conspiracy'' among the internal degrees of freedom within $W[P]$.
+Resolving this overdetermined system demands a mathematical ``conspiracy'' among the internal degrees of freedom within $W[P]$.
 The generic Taylor--Magnus expansion simply lacks the internal geometric structure to orchestrate this conspiracy.

-(Interestingly, this exact same vector-versus-scalar mismatch is fatal to all naive bosonic string theories of QCD: the loop equations are strictly vector equations, but the Nambu--Goto string Laplace operator is a scalar, meaning a scalar area-derivative constraint fundamentally cannot capture the full vector loop equation without an anomaly.) \end{remark}
+(Interestingly, the same vector-versus-scalar mismatch is fatal to all naive bosonic string theories of QCD: the loop equations are vector equations, but the Nambu--Goto string Laplace operator is a scalar, meaning a scalar area-derivative constraint fundamentally cannot capture the full vector loop equation without an anomaly.) \end{remark}

-However, \textbf{our theory natively provides this required conspiracy!} In the previous sections, we derived exact \textbf{vector} equations for the Elfin determinant on the Hodge-dual minimal surface, and these vector equations are satisfied across all vector components.
-This mathematical miracle is made possible by Hodge duality and the planar factorization of the Majorana determinant on this Hodge dual surface.
+However, \textbf{our theory natively provides this required conspiracy!} In the previous sections, we derived \textbf{vector} equations for the Elfin determinant on the Hodge-dual minimal surface, and these vector equations are satisfied across all vector components.
+This property is made possible by Hodge duality and the planar factorization of the Majorana determinant on this Hodge dual surface.